-Budgets, staff roles and development needs a proactively assessed in anticipation of future of Metrics and reports about the digital archive and combined with projections of future needs to prinform reporting, planning and management.
-The efficacy of staff development is regularly recontinuity and succession plans are in place to ongoing preservation of holdings if the organization of longer carry out these activities. changes. re proactively monitored. to ensure --- ---
+- Budgets, staff roles, capacity and development needs are proactively assessed in anticipation of future changes. - Metrics and reports about the digital archive are combined with projections of future needs to proactively inform reporting, planning and management. - The efficacy of staff development is regularly monitored. - Continuity and succession plans are in place to ensure ongoing preservation of holdings if the organization can no longer carry out these activities.

-B - Policy and strategy

-Policies, strategies, and procedures which govern the operation and management of the digital archive.
+B - Policy and strategy Policies, strategies, and procedures which govern the operation and management of the digital archive.
 0 - Minimal awareness The organization has minimal awareness of the need for a policy framework for digital preservation.
-1 - Awareness The organization is aware of the need to develop a policy framework and may have some relevant policies but no digital preservation policy or strategy exists.
+1 - Awareness The organization is aware of the need to develop a policy framework and may have some relevant policies, but no digital preservation policy or strategy exists.
 2 - Basic The organization has a basic policy framework, for example: A high-level digital preservation policy or strategy exists.
 Other policies relating to digital preservation may exist but there are gaps in coverage.
 Some procedures for managing, and providing access to, digital content are in place and may be documented.
-Scope of collection is defined and understood (eg: collections development policy, retention schedule).
+Scope of collection is defined and understood (e.g. collections development policy, retention schedule).
 Development of policy and procedure is informed by a basic understanding of user needs.
 3 - Managed The organization has a comprehensive and managed suite of policies, strategies and procedures, for example: The digital preservation policy/strategy is aligned with other organizational policies and is reviewed according to an agreed schedule.
-Policy and procedure takes into account any relevant ethical issues.
-A suite of documented processes and procedures for managing, and providing access to, content within the digital archive exists.
-Responsibility for digital preservation is clearly owned.
+Relevant ethical issues are identified and addressed in policy and procedure (such as environmental impact, equity and diversity, privacy, cultural protocols).
+A suite of documented processes and procedures exists for managing and providing access to content within the digital archive.
 All relevant staff are aware of digital preservation policies, strategies and procedures.
 Knowledge of current and future use cases for content informs policy and procedure (for example on collecting, preservation approaches, metadata and access).
-4 - Optimized The organization proactively manages its policies, strategies and procedures and has a commitment to continuous process improvement, for example: A full suite of policies, strategies and procedures relating to the preservation of, and access to, digital content is in place Policy and strategy is fully implemented and staff actively engage with it.
+4 - Optimized The organization proactively manages its policies, strategies and procedures and has a commitment to continuous process improvement, for example: • A full suite of policies, strategies and procedures relating to the preservation of, and access to, digital content is in place. • Policy and strategy is fully implemented and staff actively engage with it.